ryanb3/CyberClef/README.md

-# Grooveberry Pi: A Flavor-Packed Symphony 🎶🍓
+# Grooveberry Pi: A Web-Hosted Interactive Synthesizer, Packed with Flavor! 🎶🍓

 Welcome to **Grooveberry Pi**, where the enchanting realm of sound collides with the vibrant world of orchards.
 Dive into a unique musical experience, blending the lofi universe with the tantalizing tastes of fruits.
 Every note you hear is a fruit – be it sweet, sour, tangy, or anything in between.
 Here, you're not just a listener; you're a chef, crafting your very own fruit salad of lofi beats.